Puppy Care

 Make The Most Of Your First Visit To The Vet

 During your puppy’s first veterinary visit, we will perform a thorough physical exam and gather information from you to help get a complete picture of your puppy's health.
-This is also your opportunity to gather all of the important puppy care information you need to be an informed, responsible and loving guardian.
+This is also your opportunity to gather all of the important puppy care information you need to be an informed, responsible, and loving guardian.
 Below are some of the topics we will address at the first visit:

-Our veterinarians will take into account factors such as breed, age, your lifestyle, and any current health or behavioral issues to make recommendations that will be tailored to your puppy's needs.
+Our veterinarians will take into account factors such as breed, age, lifestyle, and any current health or behavioral issues to make recommendations that will be tailored to your puppy's needs.

 Puppy Vaccinations